 What are a few first fixes you think most people could make?

 The first focus should be the bedroom or master bedroom.
 Sometimes I’ll ask people how long they’ve had their pillows and they’ll say, “Oh, I’ve had that pillow for 18 years.”
 All those thought forms are there — all the things you’ve gone through in the last 18 years.
 It’s important to initiate a new space or transition with new towels, new bedding, new pillows.
 Let your master bedroom be luscious.
 Make it so you just get in bed and exhale.
 It doesn’t have to be expensive… just something that represents you today.
 For example: if you have an orange bedspread, does it really fit anymore?
-This is a chance for brand new beginnings in 2018.
+This is a chance for brand new beginnings.

 For the office or work area of the home, there’s often not enough storage.
 Go through your spaces and ask yourself: “where does this live?”
 People often say they can’t get their clutter handled — they feel it’s continuous.
 Usually it’s because there’s not a system in place.
 There has to be a system so when you’re done with something it’s easy to put it away.
 If it’s difficult, your mind will say, “I’ll deal with that later.”
 The key is to create systems.